arp242/arp242.net/code/info/index.markdown

   other (sometimes info, sometimes man).

   Fragmentation and inconsistency has long been considered one of Unix's weak points, and rightfully so.
-GNU info only makes this worse.
+Texinfo only makes this worse.
 Then again, "GNU's not Unix" 🤷

 - Every page comes with an inordinate amount of free software advocacy.
 I want